Permutation-Based True Discovery Guarantee by Sum Tests

 \section{Applications}

-In this Appendix, we provide additional information on the applications of Section \ref{appl:main}.
-First, we investigate the impact of the number of iterations and permutations on power in the application to fMRI data.
-Subsequently, we give results on the computation time and the FWER for the analysis of simulated data.
+In this section, we provide additional information on the applications of Section \ref{appl:main}, as well as another application on real gene expression data.
+First, we give results on the analysis of simulated data.
+Then we show results for the application on fMRI data, investigating the impact of the number of iterations and permutations on power.
+Finally, we analyse differential gene expression data.